Ernyoke/kye/README.md

 3. Get the current AWS account alias for better identification
 4. Check all IAM role trust policies in your account
 5. Check all S3 bucket policies in your account
+6. Identify IAM roles vulnerable to the confused deputy problem
-6. Display the results in a nice format in the console
+7. Display the results in a nice format in the console
-7. Generate a markdown report file
+8. Generate a markdown report file

 ## Sample Output